centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 ### Activate the clustering services

-Start `pcsd` on all nodes (central nodes, database nodes and quorum device):
+Start `pcsd` on the central and database nodes:

 ```bash
 systemctl start pcsd